public class RedundantModifierCheck extends AbstractCheck

 interface

-declarations that are declared as static
+declarations that are declared as static, non public class

 constructors and enum constructors, nested enum definitions that are declared

-as static
+as static.

 Interfaces by definition are abstract so the abstract